Heavy Duty Vehicle Evaluation

 Republic of Korea

-Starting in 2020, CO2 emission monitoring of HDVs will begin in Korea.
-Vehicle manufacturers have to report CO2 emissions of their HDVs by using HES (Heavy-duty vehicle Emission Simulator), a Korean HDV CO2 and fuel consumption simulation tool.
+Starting in 2020, CO2 emission monitoring of HDVs began in Korea.
+Vehicle manufacturers report CO2 emissions of their HDVs by using HES (Heavy-duty vehicle Emission Simulator), a Korean HDV CO2 and fuel consumption simulation tool.
 Based on the monitoring results, CO2 emission standards will be set.
 Mandatory CO2 regulation of HDVs will begin between 2023 and 2025.

 The Swedish test program includes nine individual heavy-duty trucks (N3): Three CNG, two LNG (dual fuel) and four conventional diesel engines fueled with Swedish environmental class 1 diesel fuel (EN590 artic class).
 The trucks were tested both in chassis dynamometer and with PEMS.